Arka-Bhowmik/mri_triage_normal/README.md

 ### TRAINING PIPELINE

 The training pipeline consist of training two seperate network (2D U-Net and VGG-16).
-The input to the U-Net is the substracted maximum intensity projection (MIP) images and out of U-Net is 2D binary mask.
+The input to the U-Net is substracted maximum intensity projection (MIP) images and out of U-Net is 2D binary mask.
 The U-Net is used here to segment the input image, i.e., breast from the thorax.
 Next, the mask is used to segment out the breast region.